89bio Inc. (ETNB) Shares Down Despite Recent Market Volatility

 ETNB’s Market Performance

-The stock of 89bio Inc. (ETNB) has seen a -4.05% decrease in the past week, with a -6.85% drop in the past month, and a 52.26% gain in the past quarter.
-The volatility ratio for the week is 12.34%, and the volatility levels for the past 30 days are at 7.53% for ETNB.
-The simple moving average for the last 20 days is -4.72% for ETNB stock, with a simple moving average of 65.02% for the last 200 days.
+ETNB’s stock has seen a 3.67% increase for the week, with a -4.31% drop in the past month and a 21.96% gain in the past quarter.
+The volatility ratio for the week is 9.76%, and the volatility levels for the past 30 days are at 7.72% for 89bio Inc. The simple moving average for the last 20 days is -6.98% for ETNB stock, with a simple moving average of 58.50% for the last 200 days.

 Analysts’ Opinion of ETNB